StevePryjmak/TestMasterCreator/README.md

 And thats probably it i think in think projekt i need just configure projekt configer proper question difrent type hadler and solve this problem whith Serializele version controler test creator or function to abdates serialized old clase to new version (like i said if serializeble only sawing filed it could be easy solve also i can try to handle saving test with same sord of database but i think it would be harder then just save bit serisalize class) and create a lot of gui panels

+## Plan

+1. Configure JavaFX with gradle
+2. Create base class for test
+3. create contaner for test
+4. Made it serializable
+5. Write function for serialization
+6. Create difrent types of test (One answer, multiple answers, text answer ...)
+7. design Gui with scen builder